mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 You should have arguments about where to put the braces exactly once.
 If your team or organization doesn't have .
 Religious arguments about tabs vs. spaces or where to put curly braces are unpleasant time wasters.
 You should have these arguments exactly once, then codify the decision in your style guide.

 If your team or organization doesn't have a style guide, just start one.
 Google has some excellent [style guides](https://google.github.io/styleguide/) that are public and freely licensed.
 You can either create your style guide using a published style guide as the base, then defining team-specific deviations on top of it.
 Or you can just start from scratch in a wiki or Google Doc.
 I like to define my style guides as a Markdown file under source control.
-When I make changes, I designate a specific person to review, but I cc my whole team so that they're aware of the style decision and they have an opportunity to object if they don't like the new rule.
+When I make changes, I designate an individual person to review, but I send the review as an FYI to my whole team so that they're aware of the style decision and they have an opportunity to object if they don't like the new rule.

 ## Start high level and work your way down